Mechanism of self-organization in point vortex system: Kinetic equation for 2D point vortex system

 To evaluate the diffusion fluxes $\bGamma_{\pm}$ explicitly, we introduce a small parameter $\epsilon$.
 Orders are given by:

-The expansion parameter $\epsilon$ is similar to the one introduced by Chavanis in \cite{Chavanis2001,Chavanis2008,Chavanis2012} and the references therein.
+The expansion parameter $\epsilon$ is similar to the one introduced by Chavanis in \citeasnoun{Chavanis2001}, \citeasnoun{Chavanis2008}, \citeasnoun{Chavanis2012} and the references therein.
 In addition, we assume that the gradient of the vorticity profile is weak.
 Magnitude of $\Omega$ scales as either $1/N_+$ or $1/N_-$ and there is an upper limit of $N_{\pm}$.
-These assumptions are due to the situation of the weak mean flow and are necessary for the validity that a mean trajectory is linear (\ref{eqn:integrated-linear-eq1}). \footnote{See Appendix in \cite{Yatsuyanagi2015} for detail}.
+These assumptions are due to the situation of the weak mean flow and are necessary for the validity that a mean trajectory is linear (\ref{eqn:integrated-linear-eq1}).
+We will discuss the limitation on the number of vortices in section \ref{subsec:epsilon}.
 With these scalings, the left hand side of (\ref{eqn:collision-term-org}) is $O(\epsilon^{1/2})$, while the right hand side is $O(\epsilon^{3/2})$.
-Expressing $\bGamma_{\pm}$ in the form of a perturbation expansion and gathering the terms of the appropriate order, an analytical formula for the diffusion fluxes will be obtained.
+Expressing $\bGamma_{\pm}$ in the form of the perturbation expansion and gathering the terms of the appropriate order, an analytical formula for the diffusion fluxes will be obtained.

-Although the detailed calculation process is not the same as the single-species case presented in \cite{Yatsuyanagi2015}, there appears many similar techniques in the double species case.
-Thus we only show an outline for deriving an explicit formula of the diffusion fluxes $\bGamma_{\pm}$ in Appendix.
-Refer to \cite{Yatsuyanagi2015} for details.
+Although the detailed calculation process is not the same as the single-species case presented in \citeasnoun{Yatsuyanagi2015}, there appears many similar techniques in the double species case.
+Thus, the detailed process for deriving an explicit formula of the diffusion fluxes $\bGamma_{\pm}$ is given in appendix.

 The final result is as follows.
 As the obtained $\bGamma_{\pm}$ contain oscillatory terms, we perform a space-average for $\bGamma_{\pm}$ to reveal the characteristics of the collision term.
 The space-averaged diffusion flux $\bGamma_s \equiv \langle \bGamma \rangle_s$ for the kinetic equation